Centennial & Highlands Ranch Summer Camps 2026

 Kids' Camp: American Road Trip at $730/week is the premium option in Centennial.
 The price is significantly higher than everything else on this list.
 It's a themed, full-service experience with field trips and smaller group sizes.
 Whether it's worth 3x the cost of a rec center camp depends entirely on your family's budget and what your kid responds to.

-STEM Options in the South Suburbs
+STEM options in the south suburbs

 The Play-Well TEKnologies LEGO camps run multiple themed sessions in Centennial at $300-$500/week.
 Themes include Radical Rides, Pokemon, Machine Mayhem, and Sports Pro.
 These are full-day programs using specialized LEGO engineering materials - not the retail sets from the store.
 Kids build working mechanisms and learn about gear ratios, structural load, and mechanical advantage.